farooqkz/chooj-pushgateway/README.md

-# katrix-pushgateway-v0
+# Pushgateway server for Chooj

-Push gateway for Katrix version 0.x written using Flask...
+Push gateway for Chooj.
+This is a prototype and the actual version should be written in Rust.

 ## Requirements
 ```